talentprotocol/creator-score-miniapp/docs/features/0005_talent_protocol_write_requests.md

 ## Pending Tasks

+7. Make the features above work in the farcaster mini-app.
+Ask to sign the talent protocol auth token with farcaster wallet.
-7. Allow users to connect twitter, tiktok and instagram using Privy
+8. Allow users to connect twitter, tiktok and instagram using Privy